dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 - Pipes can return data - either _original_ or _modified_ - which will be passed on to the route handler.
 Pipes can throw exceptions.
 Exceptions thrown will be handled by Nest and parsed into an error response.
 - Pipes can be asynchronous.
 - You can build your own [custom pipes](https://docs.nestjs.com/pipes#custom-pipes).
-- Pipes can on the parameter-level, handler-level and application level (global).
+- Pipes can be on the parameter-level, handler-level and application level (global).

 You can read more about pipes and how they operate right [here](https://docs.nestjs.com/pipes).